mdn/content/files/en-us/learn/javascript/client-side_web_apis/fetching_data/index.md

 - Page updates are a lot quicker and you don't have to wait for the page to refresh, meaning that the site feels faster and more responsive.
 - Less data is downloaded on each update, meaning less wasted bandwidth.
 This may not be such a big issue on a desktop on a broadband connection, but it's a major issue on mobile devices and in developing countries that don't have ubiquitous fast Internet service.

-To speed things up even further, some sites also store assets and data on the user's computer when they are first requested, meaning that on subsequent visits they use the local versions instead of downloading fresh copies everytime the page is first loaded.
+To speed things up even further, some sites also store assets and data on the user's computer when they are first requested, meaning that on subsequent visits they use the local versions instead of downloading fresh copies every time the page is first loaded.
 The content is only reloaded from the server when it has been updated.

 ![A basic web app data flow architecture](web-app-architecture@2x.png)